 MT.
-VERNON CITY COUNCIL.
-Council Minutes April 12, 2021
+VERNON CITY COUNCIL Council Minutes April 12, 2021

-The regislar meeting of the Mt.
-Vernon City Council was called to order at 7.00 pm by Mayor Weston Frank, with the following council members present: B. Hobbach, D. Anderson, C. Powell, D. Reaken, D. London and D. Maltsberger.
-Also present: Maint.
-Officer G. Deinert, Present for public participation.
-Tracy Bork, Darcy Demert, Becky Klooz, Michael Chuschill, Skyler Peterson, Jeff McCornick, Jennifer Booth, Eric Demining, and Justin Meyer.
+The registire meeting of the Mt.
+Vernon City Council was called to order at 7.00 pm by Mayor Weston Frank, with the following council members present: B. Hohbach, D. Anderson, C. Poswell, D. Renken, D. London and D. Maltsberger, Also present: Maint.
+Officer G. Deinert.
+Present for public participation.
+Tracy Bork, Darcy Demert, Becky Klooz, Michael Charchill, Skyler Peterson, Jeff McCornnick, Jennifer Booth, Eric Denning, and Justin Meyer.
 Pledge of Allegiance was recited to begin the meeting.
 All motions are unanimously approved unless otherwise stated.
-D. Demert and Klooz attended the meeting to discuss Baseball Association stems.
-There are some stems that need attention at the field, including the concession stand-door, serving window and back stop.
+D. Demert and Klooz attended the meeting to discuss Baseball Association items.
+There are some items that need attention at the field, including the concession stand door, serving window and back stop.
 The Association would like to help with repairs improvements.
-Demning questioned who to work with at the City to approve changes.
-Councilman Powell is Park Council Representative, so be will be the person to approve the work.
+Denning questioned who to work with at the City to approve changes.
+Councilman Powell is Park Council Representative, so he will be the person to approve the work.
 G. Demert, City Maintenance Officer, will work with them regarding equipment.
-The plan is to complete the changes in phases, with phase one addressing disposits and concrete work.
-The road west of the baseball field was abandoned by a previous council, and it is being comadered to replace the gravel with dirt and plant grass in the area west of the field.
+The plan is to complete the changes in plases, with plane one addressing diagouts and concrete work.
+The read west of the baseball field was abandoned by a previous council, and it is being considered to replace the gravel with durt and plant grass in the area west of the field.